What Is This All About?

 There's another reason for this group at this time.
 Something alarming has been becoming clearer and clearer to me: Christians are being murdered for being Christian in numbers that sound incredible to me.
 Over 100,000 people per year.
 About one person every five minutes.

-Where are the interfaith groups in this?
+Where are most interfaith groups while such persecution is happening?
 They're overwhelmingly silent.

 It makes no sense, if one thinks of taking care of victims of persecution - or for Christians, if one thinks of caring for the most at-risk of one's own group.